-You can easily substitute millet for quinoa as they both contain similar dietary profile.
+You can substitute millet for quinoa as they both contain similar dietary profiles.

 However, there is something that you should note about both foods.
 They both contain certain traces of compounds known as anti-nutrients.

-Millet contains Phytic acid, and anti-nutrient that can potentially block the absorption of all the minerals that you get from food.
-It specifically interferes with potassium, calcium, and iron zinc and magnesium uptake in the ileum.
+Millet contains Phytic acid and an anti-nutrient that can potentially block the absorption of all the minerals that you get from food.
+It specifically interferes with potassium, calcium, iron zinc, and magnesium uptake in the ileum.

 Quinoa also contains similar anti-nutrients.
 These include Phytates and oxalates.
 Phytates reduce the uptake of iron and zinc in the bloodstream while oxalates can lead to the formation of kidney stones.

 The best way to deal with these anti-nutrients is to soak a millet of quinoa before cooking.
 You can also scrub the seeds of quinoa and millet thoroughly with water before cooking them.